Skip to contents

 Datasets

 The package also provides a large collection of data sets illustrating a variety of multivariate linear models of the types listed above, together with graphical displays.
 The table below classifies these with method tags.
-Their names are linked to the documentation on the pkgdown website, [http://friendly.github.io/heplots].
+Their names are linked to their documentation with graphical output on the pkgdown website, [http://friendly.github.io/heplots].

 dataset rows cols title tags